Marathon world record holder Kelvin Kiptum and coach killed in road accident in Kenya | KRDO

 “On behalf of all our colleagues and his friends at Golazo (Management Group), we send our deepest condolences to their families, friends and all in the athletics family,” Verbeeck said in a statement.

-Messages of condolence also poured in on Kiptum’s official Instagram account following news of his death.
+Messages of condolences also poured in on Kiptum’s official Instagram account following news of his death.

 Organizers for the London Marathon shared a message on X. “We are shocked and deeply saddened.
 The thoughts of everyone at the TCS London Marathon are with Kelvin’s and Gervais’ family and friends.”